ACEnglish/truvari/README.md

 Comparing VCFs without sequence resolved calls
 ----------------------------------------------

-If the base or call vcfs do not have sequence resolved calls, simply set `--pctsim=0` to turn of sequence comparison.
+If the base or call vcfs do not have sequence resolved calls, simply set `--pctsim=0` to turn off sequence comparison.

 Definition of annotations added to TP vcfs